double-free/ffi-examples/README.md

 channel count = 1
 channel count = -22
 ```
 Interesting!
+We did not change the object, but the result changes.

-This is because the object is moved when we wrap it into `Option<T>`, and the object is potentially unmovable because it refers to itself.
+This is because the object is moved when we wrap it into `Option<T>`, but the object is unmovable because it refers to itself.

 ```rust
 pub type OesAsyncApiContextT = SEndpointContextT;